 Medical schools in the Caribbean offer a high level of academic education and rigorous medical training that prepares graduating students for long, successful careers as physicians.

 Despite what you may have heard, attending foreign medical schools in the Caribbean is no “magic shortcut” to becoming a doctor.
-The top Caribbean medical schools have very high standards of education and training, putting many Caribbean medical schools on par with leading Canadian and American medical schools.
+The top Caribbean medical schools have very high standards of education and training, putting many Caribbean medical schools on path with leading Canadian and American medical schools.

 Understanding the Caribbean Medical School Admissions Process